raina99/Graph-analytics/README.md

-                                  MEDICINE GRAPH FOR INDIA AND CANADA
+                                    SAMPLE OF  MEDICINE GRAPH FOR INDIA AND CANADA